hackebrot/go-librariesio/README.md

 // All structs for API resources use pointer values.
 // If you expect fields to not be returned by the API
-// make sure to check for nil values before deferencing. fmt.Fprintf(
+// make sure to check for nil values before dereferencing. fmt.Fprintf(
     os.Stdout,
     "name: %s\nversion: %s\nlanguage: %s\n",